O'Neils Affiliated

 News

-A lot has happened since our last Great Diamond Debate.
-In the last 12-months, the continuing brouhaha concerning natural versus lab-grown diamonds has become complex, turning into a latter-day ‘land grab’ for the hearts and minds of consumers.
+A lot has happened since our first Great Diamond Debate - Round I. In the past 12-months, the continuing brouhaha concerning natural versus lab-grown diamonds has become complex, turning into a latter-day ‘land grab’ for the hearts and minds of consumers.
 Read updates from industry leaders around the world weigh in on the debate.
 Read more »

 The GIA iD100 can now detect synthetic pink diamonds, brown diamonds, and blue/green diamonds.